LionscraftTeam/DUCK-Knowledge-Base/mitigation-and-controls-library/implementation-guidelines.md

 #### The Four Golden Signals (4GS) <a href="#the-four-golden-signals" id="the-four-golden-signals"></a>

-The [Google SRE handbook](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref\_monitoring\_golden-signals) suggests that if you can only measure four metrics of your user-facing system, focus on these four.

-This method is similar to the RED method, but it includes saturation.
+The [Google SRE handbook](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref\_monitoring\_golden-signals), an alternative to the "RED" method, suggests four key metrics:

 * **Latency -** Time taken to serve a request
 * **Traffic -** How much demand is placed on your system